Students and faculty at top Turkish university battle Erdogan’s attempt at control

 Another decree ordered the dismissal of more than 1,000 professors from dozens of universities, part of a massive purge by the government of perceived enemies from state institutions.
 Officials defended the decrees and other measures as a response to security risks laid bare by the coup attempt, while critics and human rights groups saw an accelerating attempt by Erdogan to seize more power.

 In 2017, Erdogan prevailed in a referendum that changed Turkey’s system of government from a parliamentary to a presidential system and granted the Turkish leader largely unchecked authority over the levers of state.
-In the years since, Erdogan has eagerly exercised that authority while extending the state’s reach to once independent institutions, including media outlets and professional associations.
+In the years since, Erdogan has eagerly exercised that authority while extending the state’s reach to once-independent institutions, including media outlets and professional associations.

 The government’s actions since the coup have sparked protests, but few as sustained as those seen over the rector’s appointment last month.
 In recent days, protests have been held in Ankara, the Turkish capital, and the coastal city of Izmir.
 Faculty members have largely focused on the government’s intrusion into the university’s affairs, while several students said in interviews that Bulu’s “values” were alien to the university, citing accusations he had committed plagiarism in some of his academic work.